JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 * [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime), to process and format timestamps.
 * [Ktor](https://ktor.io/), a framework for sending and retrieving data over HTTP.
 * [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines), to use coroutines for simultaneous operations.
-* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses of the SpaceX API into objects of entity classes used to process network operations.
+* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses of the API into objects of entity classes used to process network operations.

 ### Update the Gradle version catalog